God does not want us to be afraid.

 Christians are not supposed to be normal!

-But what about the more subtle ways that fear attempts to get into our lives.
+But what about the more subtle ways that fear attempts to get into our lives?
 Satan knows that fear tolerated is faith contaminated, which is why fear is one of his favourite tactics.
-There are many situations where fear is a natural or normal reaction.
-But Christians are not supposed to be normal!
-We are a peculiar people (1 Peter 2:9), we are new creatures (2 Corinthians 5:17).
-In John 17:17 Jesus prayed that we would be sanctified, or set apart.
+There are many situations where fear is a natural or normal reaction, but Christians are not supposed to be normal!
+We are a peculiar people (1 Peter 2:9), we are new creatures (2 Corinthians 5:17), in John 17:17 Jesus prayed that we would be sanctified, or set apart.
 Just because certain situations produce fear in those around us does not mean that they should produce fear in us.
 We must be watchful to recognise fear and to refuse to give it place.
-James 4:7 says that if we resist the devil he will flee from us and the same is true for fear.
-If we refuse to fear, in some cases actually saying out loud, “I refuse to fear!”, then that oppressive feeling that fear produces, will have no option but to flee from us.
+Yes it can be done – James 4:7 says that if we resist the devil he will flee from us and the same is true of fear.
+If we refuse to fear, in some cases actually saying out loud, “I refuse to fear!“, then that oppressive feeling that fear produces, will have no option but to flee from us.
 The revelation that God loves us, desires the best for us and has promised to protect both us and our families, if we will trust Him, should be enough to stop fear in its tracks.
 If God is on our side (and He is), then what do we have to be afraid of?
 As Romans 8:31 says, “If God be for us, who can be against us?“

 We must have a zero tolerance policy towards fear.